Constantine wrote Matthew 28:19 into your Bible, Part 2

 “The earliest reference to the Trinitarian doctrinal insertion is found in the Didache.
 The Didache is a collection of fragments of writings from five or more documents.
 They were originally written, it is thought, between AD 80 and 160.
 Although we now have only 99 verses, those verses contain the seeds of many false teachings that developed into the Papal Superstitions.
 The seeds of Indulgences, the Mass, the Confessional, the substitution of sprinkling for immersion and other gross errors are to be found in that disreputable pseudo-Christian document.
 (Refs: IV1, IX2-4, X2-6, XIII3, XIV1 and IV6.)

-In the Didache, among all the above mentioned apostate beliefs, is found the Trinitarian phrase that later wormed its way into the text of Matthew 28:19, displacing the authentic words of Yeshua.
-Here, then, is the source of the erroneous written teaching reflecting the practice of apostates in the second century.
+Among all the above mentioned apostate beliefs, the Trinitarian phrase that later wormed its way into the text of Matthew 28:19, displacing the authentic words of Yeshua are found in the Didache.
+This is the source of the erroneous written teaching reflecting the practice of apostates in the second century.

-After restoring the text of Matthew 28:19 to its original form, i.e., “Go ye therefore, and make Disciples of all the nations in My name”, the following question naturally arises: “I was baptized in the name of the Father, Son and Holy Spirit.
-Since this is not Biblical, should I be re-baptized?”
-Rather than answer according to our own wisdom or bias, let’s find the answer to this important question in the Word of God itself, for that alone is the true standard against which to measure our experience with God.
+After restoring the text of Matthew 28:19 to its original form, i.e., “So go and make disciples in every nation, IN MY NAME, the following question naturally arises: “I was immersed in the name of the Father, Son and 'special' (holy) spirit/ghost.
+Since this is not Biblical, should I be re-immersed?”
+Rather than answer according to our own wisdom or bias, let’s find the answer to this important question in the Testimony of Yeshua itself, because that alone is the only true standard to measure our experience with Him.
 In Acts we find the answer:

 By reading the above narrative, it is easy to discover the answer to our question.
-Paul found Disciples, who like most of us today, were seeking the Kingdom of God, and who had been baptized following their repentance.
-However, in this situation, these “Disciples” had yet to hear the full message—namely that Yeshua, in His death, burial and resurrection had purchased salvation for all mankind by becoming the very Lamb of God whom John had preached about.
-Because of this, their baptism, under the ministry and authority of John (who preceded Yeshua) did not reflect an association with the death and burial of Yeshua that made baptism in His name effective.
+Paul found Disciples who like most of us today were seeking the Kingdom of Yehovah, and who had been immersed following their repentance.
+However, in this situation, these “Disciples” had yet to hear the full message—namely that Yeshua, in His death, burial and resurrection had purchased eternal life for all mankind by becoming the very Lamb of Elohim, as John had heralded.
+Because of this, their immersion under the ministry and authority of John (who preceded Yeshua) didn’t reflect an association with the death and burial of Yeshua, that made immersion in His name effective.

-While we respond to Yeshua’“Good News”, they affirmed their belief by a baptism that only associated them with a doctrinal creed, rather than the atoning blood of Yeshua that is only appropriated through His name.
+While we respond to Yeshua’s “Good News”, they affirmed their belief by an immersion that only associated them with a doctrinal creed, rather than the atoning blood of Yeshua, that is only appropriated thru His name.
 For Paul, the next step was obvious.
-Knowing that the promise of the Holy Spirit was given to those who through the obedience of faith had repented of their sins, and been baptized in the name of Yeshua, he instructed them to be re-baptized:
+Knowing that the promise of the 'special' spirit was given to those who thru the obedience of faith had repented of their sins, and been immersed in the name of Yeshua, he instructed them to be re-immersed:

 Was Paul mistaken?
 Or have we been?
-Certainly Paul was not, for according to God’s promise, He laid hands on the people and they received the Holy Spirit only moments after being baptized in His name.
-Remember, baptism in the name of Yeshua expresses faith in the Incarnation, the authentic human life of Yeshua, the death of the Son of God on the [off site] for our sins, and the remission of sins through His name.
-In summary, using the name of Yeshua in the baptismal formula expresses faith in:
+Certainly Paul wasn’t, because according to Yehovah’s promise, He laid hands on the people and they received the 'special' spirit only moments after being immersed in His name.
+Remember, immersion in the name of Yeshua expresses faith in the Incarnation, the authentic human life of Yeshua, the death of the Son of Yehovah on the cross for our sins, and the remission of sins through His name.
+In summary, using the name of Yeshua in the immersion formula expresses faith in:

 1. The Person of Yeshua (who He really is)